damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 work, success, "hustle", drive, etc, it's easy to see why.
 Money and work have become cultural idols.

+Keller calls worry, anxiety, and the need to self-promote yourself "the work under the work".
+It's a catchy, memorable phrase but it carries a lot of truth.
+His point is worrying itself is hard work.
+It consumes time, energy, and stress which could be better directed at doing actual work.

 ## Need for Perspective, Mindset

 Like anything in life, too much of a good thing is not healthy.
 We need to put work into perspective, into the broader context of life.
-Work is important and we were made to do it, but I hope we collectively believe it's not the primary goal of our lives.
+Work is important and we were made to do it, but I hope we agree it's not the primary goal of our lives.

+## Every Good Endeavor - Introduction

 Every Good Endeavor, by Christian pastor Tim Keller, examines the history, the troubles, and mindset we should have toward work.
 Regardless if you are a Christian or not, the history and perspective Keller brings will allow you to examine how *you* view work, your mindset, and make you think about how you want to change your mindset towards work.
 It puts work into perspective.

-## Every Good Endeavor - Introduction

-Every Good Endeavor examines the origins, problems, and Christian mindset toward work.
-It helps put work into perspective by taking a step back and looking at work as work from a broader context.
-It's easy for us to get wrapped up in our day-to-day "grind" in our jobs and careers that we lose the big picture.

 Tim Keller is a Christian pastor and founder of Redeemer Presbyterian Church in New York City.
 He's an approachable, down to earth speaker and writer who